FailAcademy/learning/adp-london/_projects/01b-node-and-db.md

 Want to challenge yourself?
 Your project could also:

+* [ ] Implement Full-Text Search using PostgreSQL.
 * [ ] Allow logged-in users to request available items from other users (using a modal-style component)

 ## Submission Instructions